WillH0lt/pixelland-chat/README.md

 ### Getting Started

 Install [Node](https://nodejs.org/en/download)

 Install [Go](https://go.dev/doc/install) (minimum version = 1.19)

 Install [pgAdmin 4](https://www.pgadmin.org/download/)

 Open pgAdmin and create a new database.
 The owner and database name can be whatever you want.
 ![create database](https://storage.googleapis.com/pixelland-public/pixelland-chat-readme/create_db.png)

 ### Set Environment Variables

-Pixelland-chat will read the following environment variables to figure out how to connect to the database.
-If you're using the default value then you don't need to set the environment variable.
+Set the following environment variables with your database connection parameters.
+If you're already using the default value then you don't need to set the environment variable.

     export CHAT_SQL_DB_NAME=<your db name, default=pixellandchat>
     export CHAT_SQL_PORT=<your db port, default=5432>